4 engineers planning in front of mining equipment

 • Inspection routine on application system and gear wear – Many open gear systems have complex application systems that need regular inspection.
 Finding the right balance of when to take these systems down for inspection is important to optimize equipment availability and ensure longevity.
 New technologies are allowing for easier inspection that are less invasive and can be done while equipment is running.

-For stationary gear boxes, these are often oil lubricated and the viscosity selection is depending on many factors such as the temperature and expected load.
+For stationary gear boxes, these are often oil lubricated and the viscosity selection is dependent on many factors such as the temperature and expected load.
 With hundreds of gearboxes on site, balancing the number of unique lubricants and keeping the product count down are areas where Mobil products can help optimize your site.
 One example is some gear oils need extreme pressure (EP) additives, yet other gear boxes may contain components where EP additives can accelerate wear.
 Another option is that synthetic gear oils can often cover wider operating temperature ranges, thus reducing the number of viscosity grades you need to manage your gearbox maintenance program.

 Understanding the current condition of a gear starts with performing routine inspections on the equipment.
 Fortunately, the process is simple enough for you to complete on your own.
 View the graphic above to learn more.